meetrevision/playbook/README.md

 This is a fork of the original [ReviOS Playbook](https://github.com/meetrevision/playbook), with support for the latest Windows Insider builds and nightly builds.

-###### Why?
-I tried to install ReviOS on a Windows 11 Insider build, and it didn't work.
-So I made this fork to add support for the latest Insider builds

 > [!CAUTION]
 > The nightly builds are not tested and may not work. **Use at your own risk.**